Turlock Journal: History

 World War II saw the death of the morning edition of the Journal, due to paper rationing.
 In 1953, Jessen left Turlock to take over the Beverly Hills Citizen, purchased from Will Rogers Jr. He sold a 49 percent interest to Stanley T. Wilson, publisher of the Mill Valley Record, who then became editor and publisher of the Journal.
 Wilson later acquired a full 50 percent interest.
 Jessen returned in 1963 at his partner’s request and they shared the publishing responsibilities for the next two years, until the Journal was sold to Freedom Communications.

-Jessen remained publisher until 1971.
-Publisher Jim Lyons took over operations through 1993.

 The Journal was sold again in 1996 to Central Valley Publishing (later renamed Pacific-Sierra), beginning a series of ownership changes and budget cuts that accompanied a decline in circulation.
 In 2003, Pacific-Sierra head Anthony Allegretti lead a buyout to form a new company, MainStreet Media Group.
 Ultimately, after a sale to Morris Multimedia in 2004, the Journal switched to twice-weekly publication and refocused its coverage on community news.
+The newspaper moved offices to 121 S. Center St. in 2019.
 In 2020, the Journal was sold to 209 Multimedia, owned by publisher Hank Vander Veen.

-209 Multimedia also publishes 209 Magazine, a regional magazine, from Turlock.